 There are several compromises, of course.
 Burst shooting is limited to a lazy 3fps and the dated autofocus system features just nine points.
 Live View focusing is sluggish and you’ll need to look elsewhere if you want a touchscreen.
 And, as you’d expect, the plasticky shell does not feel premium.

-If we're talking about the best DSLRs, then it's hard to walk past Canon's latest and greatest – the EOS 1D X Mark III.
-Designed specifically for the pros who need speed, performance and quality together in one neat package, the 1D X Mark III pretty much covers all it all.
+If we're talking about the best DSLRs on paper alone, then it's hard to walk past Canon's latest and greatest – the EOS 1D X Mark III.
+Designed specifically for the pros who need speed, performance and quality together in one neat package, the 1D X Mark III pretty much covers it all.
 It can easily handle any situation you want, whether in the sports arena, shooting wildlife or for a photojournalist in a war zone.
-A rugged body, blitzing 20fps burst speed, and AF system that can rival Sony's and image quality that really doesn't need a lot of post-production editing.
-And if you thought it was meant only for stills, think again.
-Its video prowess is handy too, with 4K/60p capture available on board.
-The only downside?
-It's expensive (and possibly overkill) for the average photographer, but a worthy investment for a professional.

-- Read our in-depth Canon EOS Rebel T7i / 800D review
+Read our in-depth Canon EOS 250D / 200D Mark II review

 A DSLR remains the cheapest way to get a camera with interchangeable lenses and a viewfinder (you’ll find many entry-level mirrorless cameras don’t have viewfinders).
 But what else should you consider when choosing one?

-The main differences between an entry-level DSLR and a more advanced one are usually in the camera’s design, sensor and shooting features.
-Beginner DSLRs like the Nikon D3500 are often smaller than their more premium equivalents, which might be important to you, though this usually means a lack of weather-proofing and fewer manual controls.
+The main differences between an entry-level DSLR and a more advanced one are in the camera’s design, sensor and shooting features.
+Beginner DSLRs are often smaller than their more premium equivalents.
+This has historically made them some of the best travel cameras around, though it usually also means a lack of weather-proofing and fewer manual controls.

 Not sure how to decide between a beginner DSLR and a mid-range model?
 Paying a bit more for the latter will usually get you increased shooting flexibility, which could see you keep the camera for longer and save you money in the long run.
 The extra features you tend to get are improved continuous shooting speeds (handy for shooting sport or wildlife), superior high ISO performance (useful in lower light), and sometimes an extra memory card slot.